 - “Account” means an account required to access and / or use certain areas and features of Our Site.

 - “Cookie” means a small text file placed on your computer or device by Our Site when you visit certain parts of Our Site and / or when you use certain features of Our Site.
 Details of the Cookies used by Our Site are set out in section 13, below.

 - “Cookie Law” means the relevant parts of the Privacy and Electronic Communications (EC Directive) Regulations 2003.

 - “personal data” means any and all data that relates to an identifiable person who can be directly or indirectly identified from that data.
 In this case, it means personal data that you give to Us via Our Site.
 This definition shall, where applicable, incorporate the definitions provided in the EU Regulation 2016/679 – the General Data Protection Regulation (“GDPR”); and ...

-- “We / Us / Our” means SoftRight Services, a sole trader company first created in England, whose main trading address is: Treetops, Brookside, Clachamish, Isle of Skye, IV51 9NY.
+- “We / Us / Our” means SoftRight Services, a sole trader company originally created in England, whose main trading address is: Treetops, Brookside, Clachamish, Isle of Skye, Scotland, IV51 9NY.